lauraweston/debugging_practice_1/README.md

 6. To help you debug, feel free to add more tests.

-7. To check that your debugged code will be assessed as correct by Travis, run `rake verify`.
+7. To check that your debugged code will be assessed as correctly debugged by Travis, run `rake verify`.
 This runs a clean version of the tests.
 If all these tests pass, you've successfully debugged the repo.

 8. Make a pull request to this repo to submit your solution to the exercise.

-## Things to watch out for
+## Note

 * Don't change the files in the `.spec_verify/` directory.